 At home in earthen shadows, rinsing off the salt water and sand, I feel the light from the moon, full and wan.
 I braid a pungent memory and fill my lungs and my heart with it, knowing it will permeate my body and cling to my soul as a reminder of what I can feel when we are all together on the Island.

-Author's Note: Tomol Evening was first published in News from Native California by Heyday Books and it also appears in my forthcoming collection of stories.
+Author's Note: Tomol Evening was first published in News from Native California by Heyday Books and it also appears in my forthcoming memoir, We Who Walk The Seven Ways, a collection of stories about love and friendship.